mcataneo/mochi_class_public/README.md

 -----------------------------------

 Clone the code from [https://github.com/mcataneo/mochi_class_public](https://github.com/mcataneo/mochi_class_public.git).
-Go to the class directory (cd mochi_class_public/) and compile (make clean;
+Go to the mochi_class directory (cd mochi_class_public/) and compile (make clean;
 make class).
 You can usually speed up compilation with the option -j: make -j class.
-If the first compilation attempt fails, you may need to open the Makefile and adapt the name of the compiler (default: gcc), of the optimization flag (default: -O4 -ffast-math) and of the OpenMP flag (default: -fopenmp; this flag is facultative, you are free to compile without OpenMP if you don't want parallel execution; note that you need the version 4.2 or higher of gcc to be able to compile with -fopenmp).
-Many more details on the CLASS compilation are given on the wiki page
+If the first compilation attempt fails, you may need to open the Makefile and adapt the name of the compiler (default: gcc-13), of the optimization flag (default: -O3) and of the OpenMP flag (default: -fopenmp; this flag is facultative, you are free to compile without OpenMP if you don't want parallel execution).
+Many more details (although a bit out-of-date) on the CLASS compilation are given on the wiki page

 https://github.com/lesgourg/class_public/wiki/Installation